NayeraHasan/2020USPresidentialPolling-BSTAnalysis/README.md

 - Last name of the candidate.
 - Full name of the candidate.
 - Polling percentage.
+-
+**Constructor:**
+- `Candidate(String lastName, String fullName, double pct)`: Constructs a new candidate object with the given last name, full name, and polling percentage.

 **Methods:**
 - `getLastName()`: Returns the candidate's last name.